 The Tinfoil Barb is imported in several varieties.
 These include the familiar Albino Tinfoil Barb and Golden Tinfoil Barb along with a glass variety.
 Sometimes a specimen may be further distinguished as having a red or yellow tail, having black eyes, or a combination of these traits.

-This species is very similar to its smaller cousin, the Red-tail Tinfoil Barb Barbonymus altus.
-However as an adult it is much larger.
+This species is very similar to its smaller cousin, the Red-tail Tinfoil BarbBarbonymus altus.
+However, as an adult, it is much larger.
 The adult size of the Red-tail Tinfoil Bar is about 8 inches (20 cm), versus the 14 inches of this barb.

 Color is added to fish by various methods:

 One method is by feeding them dyed food to make them colorful.
 This method is of very little concern.
 Of course, the color is not permanent.